Progressive Logo

 The current Progressive emblem contains the name typed in capital letters.
 Therefore, all letters are flat, equal, tall, and italic.
 The rounding at the ends of the glyphs disappeared, and right angles replaced them.
 At the same time, the designers replaced the gray color with blue.

-The theme of the visual identity of the insurance company is directly connected with its name.
+The insurance company’s visual identity is directly tied to its name.
 There are two reasons for that.
 First, Progressive has a text logo.
-Secondly, the meaning of the name echoes the working concept of the insurance corporation, which strives for progress and innovation.
+Secondly, the name’s meaning echoes the insurance corporation’s core concept of striving for progress and innovation.

 Font and Colors

-The inscription is made in a font reminiscent of Gill Sans MT, but it is not identical to it completely, as it is an individual development created for this project.
-The modern corporate palette of the leading American insurer consists of blue color.
+The inscription is set in a font reminiscent of Gill Sans MT, but it is not identical to it, as it is an individual development created for this project.
+The modern corporate palette of the leading American insurer consists of the color blue.
 It is bright, austere, inspiring hope for a positive solution to problems.